States' Pursuit of Military Technology

 Other Work in Progress

-- Up in Arms: The Influence of Political Parties on Compliance with the Responsible Arms Transfer Norm. (under review)
+- Up in Arms: The Influence of Political Parties on Compliance with the Responsible Arms Transfer Norm. (working paper)

 - Missile Defense and the Future of Arms Control. (in preparation)